The University of Memphis (U of M) offers undergraduate, graduate, and law courses through

 Dates, Deadlines, and Sessions

-satisfy a requirement at your university, check with your university to see if it will accept a U of M
+toward your degree, check with your university to see if it will accept the U of M

 course as the equivalent of one of its own.
-It's up to your university, not U of M, to determine if a U of M course will satisfy
+It's up to your university, not U of M, to determine if our course will satisfy your

-register for a class until April 15, 2015.
+register until April 15, 2015.

 Your Transcript from Your Home Institution

 met course prerequisites at your home university.
 For this reason, we strongly suggest

-that you send a copy of your transcript, even an unofficial version, to UM Admissions when you apply.
-You
+that you send a copy of your transcript, even unofficial, to our Admissions Office when you apply.

-You will register online by going through the myMemphis portal.
+Register for classes through the myMemphis portal.
 Refer to this Registration Quick Guide once you have been admitted and have established your portal Password (instructions

 will be mailed to you by Admissions).